 - Best ice cream in York?
-Licc on Swinegate, a lovely, proper ice cream parlour, and Trinacria Sardinian Cafe on Bishopthorpe Road (try the granita!).
+Licc on Swinegate, a lovely, proper ice cream parlor, and Trinacria Sardinian Cafe on Bishopthorpe Road.

 - For a healthy lunch try Filmore & Union on High Petergate (or, if travelling by train, from platform "9.5" on York station).
 The tagine of the day is excellent.